Business Process Management

 Business Process Vs Task Management

-A huge difference prevails between business process and task management.
+A huge difference prevails between the business process and task management.

 A business process is the series of tasks handled by any organization to be operational whereas task management denotes a series of work carried out within a project to complete it successfully.